 Interfaith Thanksgiving Eve Service

 But I also want to say how grateful I am for your presence this evening.
-This gathering isn’t just a quaint tradition we have here.
-We don’t come together every year to pretend we’re pilgrims or to start a rumor that the first Thanksgiving actually took place at the Hingham Bathing Beach.
-It’s not just an excuse to escape our extended families for an hour or so — you know, those in-laws who have been in town since yesterday afternoon.
-No, the community gathered matters.
-Individually and collectively we are signs of God’s presence, signs that our common life transcends any differences, signs that despite all the changes this town has undergone over the past 380 years, there is still a unity of purpose and a clarity of commitment to one another through both our common geography and common humanity.
+This gathering isn’t just an excuse to escape our extended families for an hour or so — you know, those in-laws who have been in town since yesterday afternoon.
+No, the gathered community matters.
+Individually and collectively we are signs of God’s presence, signs that our common life transcends any differences, signs that despite our different beliefs — both political and religious — there is still a unity of purpose and a clarity of commitment to one another through both our common geography and common humanity.
 And amid these deeply divided times, when there is so much dehumanizing and demonization of others, we need to gather together now more than ever.
 To model what it means to be in relationship across difference.
 To celebrate our diversity.
 To build bridges between and among those who may not share our particular perspective.